Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Virasoro constraints

 is given by the shift of variables in the Bessel generating function \eqref{be_pf} \cite{Norbury:2020vyi}:

-This shift is found from the specialization \eqref{sp_bgw_swp} of the time variables $\sfv_{a}$ of the BGW spectral curve to obtain the super Weil-Petersson spectral curve $\cC^{\mathrm{SWP}}$.
+This shift is found from the specialization \eqref{sp_bgw_swp} of the time variables $\sfv_{a}$ of the BGW spectral curve to obtain the super Weil--Petersson spectral curve $\cC^{\mathrm{SWP}}$.
 The cut-and-join description of the generating function \eqref{sw_pf} is also obtained in \cite{Alexandrov:2021mjv}.